Bill13579/plu_activation/paper.md

 Before we reach the final formulation, let us begin by examining a simpler formulation, and set the scene for where the formulation originated from initially.

-The problem begins with audio synthesis, where we would like to introduce an inductive bias or repeating signals.
+The problem begins with audio synthesis, where we would like to introduce an inductive bias for repeating signals.
 However, while Snake is one such formulation that is already widely adopted, it had certain restrictions, such as not being an odd function.
 Could we achieve similar results using a simple, odd, pure sine wave?
-Let us put aside the implications of what we would be turning the neural network into and the implications for later, and focus only on this idea.
+Let us put aside the implications of what we would be turning the neural network into and save it for later, focusing only on this idea for now.
 Our theoretical first draft for the PLU is as follows:

 PLU_theoretical(x, α, β) = x + (β / (1 + |β|)) * sin(|α| * x) [Formula 1]

 where α and β are learnable parameters controlling the frequency and amplitude

 The `x` component serves as a residual path.
-By including it, the function is identity-like at its core, allowing gradients can flow through it easily just like a residual connection.
+By including it, the function is identity-like at its core, allowing gradients to flow through it easily just like a residual connection.
 It prevents the vanishing gradient problem and makes training much more stable.

 The `sin(x)` component then provides periodic non-linearity.